V2VME’s strategic plan encompasses our growth plan as conceived before COVID-19.

 - Connect veterans to services and benefits.

-- Foster beneficial relationships and friendships and provide peer to
+- Foster beneficial relationships and friendships and provide peer-to-peer mentoring.

 - Provide worthwhile and meaningful volunteer opportunities to veterans.